Sitges Travel Advisory

 Sitges is out of lock-down and the state of emergency is over.
 The beaches are open.
 All the terrace bars are open.
 The night bars are open with reduced capacity.
 Masks are required at all times.

-I plan on visiting this Summer, will it be busy in Sitges?
+I plan on visiting in Summer 2021, will it be busy in Sitges?
 Is it Safe?

 The Hotel Calipolis offers great seafront rooms and a unique location in Sitges.